Acta protests: Thousands take to streets across Europe

 The treaty has to date been signed by 22 EU members, including the UK, but has yet to be ratified by the European Parliament.
 A debate is due to take place in June.

-On Friday, Germany delayed signing the agreement in order to, a spokesman said, "give us time to carry out further discussions".'In secret'
+On Friday, Germany delayed signing the agreement in order to, a spokesman said, "give us time to carry out further discussions".

 Saturday's London demonstration was supported by the Open Rights Group, a vocal opponent to the treaty.
 The group's executive director, Jim Killock, argued that Germany's stance shows Acta negotiations were carried out "in secret" by EU "bureaucrats".